 Sequencing of development in locations where significant growth is anticipated over the next 30 years allows stakeholders to co-ordinate efforts.
-It also assists investment decisions, through processes such as long-term planning.
+It also ensures value for money and assists investment decisions, through processes such as long-term planning.

 The scale and complexity of these areas means that aligning land use planning and infrastructure provision is essential to delivering good outcomes.

 In existing urban areas specific interventions will be required in development areas as they grow.
+Each development area will be different and will experience growth at varying rates and at different times.
+The investment required in these areas will focus on addressing the impacts of increased demand on infrastructure and services as development occurs.
 Interventions may range from regulatory changes and infrastructure investment to public realm improvements and redevelopment of council-owned assets.

-In future urban areas structure planning will be undertaken to define land use patterns and required infrastructure specific to each place.
+In future urban areas structure planning will be undertaken to refine land use patterns, staging and required infrastructure specific to each place.
+Find out more about

 Auckland will progressively move toward managing demand on network infrastructure more effectively.
 Managing demand enables better use of existing infrastructure and reduces or defers council spend on new infrastructure to cater for growth.